Notes and Posts

 Emergent stigmergic coordination in AI agents?

-Multi-agent web interaction can induce environmentally mediated focal points when e-commerce sites auto-generate persistent pages from agent search queries, creating indexed traces that subsequent agents encounter and may follow.
-This stigmergic coordination differs from traditional benchmark leakage because it emerges from agent behavior interacting with web infrastructure rather than from training data contamination.
+When e-commerce sites auto-generate persistent pages from agent search queries, they leave indexed traces that later agents see and may follow.
+This is a kind of stigmergic coordination, and it differs from ordinary benchmark leakage: it comes from agents interacting with web infrastructure, not from training-data contamination.

 Read on LessWrong → -